FortinetCloudCSE/k8s-201-workshop/content/01GettingStarted/5_Task4.md

 **check license configmap**

-use `kubectl get cm fos-license -o yaml` to check whether license is correct. or use script below to check
+use `kubectl get cm fos-license -o yaml -n cfostest` to check whether license is correct. or use script below to check

 ```bash
 diff -s -b <(k get cm fos-license -n cfostest -o jsonpath='{.data}' | jq -r .license |  sed '${/^$/d}' ) $cfoslicfilename
 ```

 ### Bring up cFOS

+Below we use yaml manifest to bring up a cFOS **Deployment**. it has **annotations** which is to workaround the cFOS mount permission issue. it also include a initContainers for cFOS to get DNS config from k8s, also the replicas is to set to 1.

 ```bash
 kubectl create namespace cfostest